-Alex has supervised three Doctoral students to successful completion, with two further supervisions currently in progress.
-She is also actively involved in the training and development of Doctoral students at institutional and national levels.
+Alex has supervised four Doctoral students to successful completion, with four further supervisions currently in progress.
+She is the Deputy Director of Research Degrees for the Faculty of Business and Law, and is also actively involved in the training and development of Doctoral students and early-career academics at institutional and national levels.
 She is a regular contributor to the British Academy of Management annual PhD Symposium, leading the session on 'Management Research: Philosophy and Design'.
 At Surrey, she has contributed to the development of the innovative IPhD programme, and designed and led the core Doctoral training module 'Foundations of Management Research'.
 Alex welcomes interest from potential PhD students in her areas of research.

-Alex has experience of teaching at all Higher Education levels (PhD, MBA, MSc and undergraduate), different modes of delivery (full-time, part-time, executive, international, face-to-face, distance learning, online), and cohort sizes.
+Alex has taught at all Higher Education levels (PhD, MBA, MSc and undergraduate), modes of delivery (full-time, part-time, executive, international, face-to-face, distance learning, online), and cohort sizes.
 She has successfully designed, validated, delivered and led modules and programmes in a range of subject areas and levels.
 She has also supervised over 30 postgraduate taught students (MBA and MSc) to successful completion of their dissertations.

 Alex's favourite subjects to teach are power and politics, resistance, change, organisational meta-theory, the philosophical and theoretical foundations of the management field, and management research philosophies.
-She contributed to the Research Philosophies chapter in the 7th edition of the Saunders et al (2016) bestselling Research Methods for Business Students textbook.
-The chapter is freely available on Academia.edu and has been downloaded over 3,000 times by students and researchers around the world.
+She contributed to the Research Philosophies and Approaches chapters in the 7th and 8th edition of the Saunders et al (2016 and 2019) bestselling Research Methods for Business Students textbook.
+The chapters are freely available on Academia.edu and have been downloaded a combined 5,500 times by students and researchers around the world.

 Alex is currently the Module Team Chair for BXY130 on the Chartered Management Degree Apprenticeship (CMDA) programme.